12 Brilliant Things To Do In Bournemouth With Toddlers

 Bournemouth is a great place to visit with a toddler.
-My parents moved down to the coast a few years ago from land-locked Shropshire, so it’s a fantastically big difference.
-They now live in Boscombe with a sea view, and lots of cream teas.
+My parents moved down to the coast a few years ago from land-locked Shropshire, and now live in Boscombe with a sea view, and lots of cream teas.

 - Of course, the beaches!
 All the beaches around here are amazing – clear sea, sandy beach.
 Boscombe beach is really lovely.
-Eliza spent a lot of time happily paddling and running towards the waves this weekend (not a trait inherited from me, usually seen running in the other direction for fear of getting my hair wet).
+Our toddlers spent a lot of time happily paddling and running towards the waves.
 Apparently the local schools have sports day on the beach, how much fun would that be?
-There’s lifeguards, it’s safe to swim and there’s often lots of surfers wandering about, which is always a bonus

 - We love walking on the pier.
 It’s decidedly non-seasidey and there’s just something very calm and relaxing about it (and Wayne Hemmingway said Boscombe pier was cool, so it really must be)

 - Food-wise Cafe Boscanova is great, and very child-friendly, although it’s not massive so you’ll need to fold a pram.
 Urban Reef on the seafront is also good, as well as the takeaway pizza place

 - Boscombe high street could be…lots nicer – the only shop of note is the medium-sized Primarni we always have to investigate – but there are a whole load of charity shops, furniture and antiques shops in the area